 Whether you regain feeling in your penis depends on what caused the condition.
 If biking is the cause, once you cut back on your rides or change your seat configuration, the numbness will likely go away.
-For conditions like Peyronie’s disease or multiple sclerosis, treatment may help.
+For conditions like Peyronie’s disease or MS, treatment may help.
 If the cause is low T, increasing your testosterone level should restore feeling.

 See your doctor if your penis stays numb, especially if it’s affecting your sex life.
 You might have to try a few different treatments to find one that works.